Pak Song remake shocks Bollywood audiences - ExBulletin

 Pak Song remake shocks Bollywood audiences

-Popular production house and audio company, T-Series, is known for acquiring the rights to various international hit songs and then dubbing them into Hindi with new vocals, lyrics and modified sounds.
-Earlier, they introduced Sri Lankan song Manike Mana Hithe to Bollywood in the same way.
-And now also comes this epic blockbuster.

-“Pasoori”, which was created by popular Pakistani singers Ali Sethi and Shae Gill, is a hit song that has garnered nearly 600 million views on YouTube alone and continues to rank in the Top 10 chartbusters even today. .
-This song was acquired by T-series and is now part of Karthik Aryan and Kiara Advani’s new movie “Satyaprem Ki Katha”.
-The other day, the completely revamped new version which now has the lines sung by Arjith Singh was released.
-Guess what, even the melodious voice of this Indian singer failed to eclipse the original.
+The hit song “Pasoori”, which was written by well-known Pakistani singers Ali Sethi and Shae Gill, has around 600 million views on YouTube alone and is still one of the top 10 charts today.
+T-Series bought this song, and it’s currently being used in the upcoming movie “Satyaprem Ki Katha” starring Karthik Aryan and Kiara Advani.
+The recently released and completely reworked version now has lyrics sung by Arjith Singh.
+What do you know, even the sweet voice of this Indian singer could not compete with the original.

 |